Frequently Asked Questions

 Q. What types of clay will we be working with?

-A. We specifically use B-mix from Laguna Clay.
+A. We use B-mix from Laguna Clay.
 We believe it is the best clay body to throw and form when you are just starting out in this medium.
-We also offer Speckled Buff from Laguna Clay as an option for students with more experience to use.
-And sometimes, we carry other types of clay, such as B-3 Brown from Laguna Clay, for purchase.
+We also offer Speckled Buff from Laguna Clay for students with more experience.

 Q. What type of hand building techniques do you teach?